-Day 23: Ashgabat
+Day 23: Ashgabat Meals: B, L, D

-This morning will be at your leisure to get your bearings in this wonderful city.
+This morning will be at leisure to get your bearings in this wonderful city.

-Later, travel outside of Ashgabat to visit Arkadash stud farm and learn about the 'winged' Akhal Tekkes horses.
-Enroute back to Ashgabat stop at the Kipchak Complex where the largest mosque in Turkmenistan and the family Mausoleum of the country's first president is located.
-You Will also visit the National Museum of History and Ethnology before returning to your hotel.
+Later, travel outside of Ashgabat to visit Arkadash stud farm and learn about the "winged" Akhal Tekkes horses.
+En route back to Ashgabat stop at the Kipchak Complex where the largest mosque in Turkmenistan and the family mausoleum of the country's first president is located.
+You will visit the National Museum of History and Ethnology before returning to the hotel.